-The training and induction provided for new Governors will depend upon their existing experience but would always include a tour of the Academy and a chance to meet staff and pupils.
+The training and induction provided for new Governors will depend upon their existing experience but would normally include a tour of the Academy and a chance to meet staff and pupils.
 All Governors are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents they will need to undertake their role as Governors.
 As there are normally only two or three new Governors a year, induction tends to be done informally and is tailored specifically to the individual.
 Advantage is taken of specific courses offered by various other organisations as appropriate.

-There is a Governors training day organised each year which includes training sessions to keep the Governors updated on relevant developments impacting on their roles and responsibilities.
-New Governors have the opportunity to undertake National Governor Association training and all Governors receive regular National Governor Association updates.
+There is a Governors training day organised each year which includes training sessions to keep the Governors updated on relevant developments impacting on their roles and responsibilities and they have regular access to training through PAJES, a specialist training provider that supports Jewish schools.
+New Governors have the opportunity to undertake National Governor Association training and all Governors receive regular National Governor Association updates from PAJES.